Summer at CAM Community Day

 Benjamin Billingsley

-Benjamin Billingsley is Associate Curator at CAM and holds an MFA from UNC Greensboro.
+Benjamin Billingsley is Curator of Education and Public Programs at CAM and holds an MFA from UNC Greensboro.
 His work has been exhibited throughout the United States as well as internationally in Latvia, Estonia, Russia, and Japan.
 Billingsley is recognized regionally for his large-scale steamroller printing events and recent curatorial projects including The Game Changers: Diebenkorn, Frankenthaler, Rauschenberg and Close to Home.